 Monday, April 18, 2022

 As temperatures fluctuate, composite deck boards will naturally experience thermal expansion and contraction.
 That’s why the board ends should never be installed tight against one another.
 So, how much can composite decking shrink?
-That will depend upon air temperature at the time of installation.
+That will depend upon the air temperature at the time of installation.

 When you build an outdoor decking.
 One of the things that you should consider is the expansion and contraction of the materials.
 But you may wonder, does composite decking expand and contract?
 What causes materials to do so?
 And why should you know these things?